Joosov/School_assignments/README.md

 Gathering some of my tasks done at Laurea-ammattikorkeakoulu

 At the moment this repo includes:
-- Java exercises done as first programming exercises (*not the prettiest code as I had not coded before*)
+- ☕️ Java exercises done as first programming exercises (*not the prettiest code as I had not coded before*)
-- Python exercises done as additional studies (*enjoying Python's syntax or the lack of it*)
+- 🐍 Python exercises done as additional studies (*enjoying Python's syntax or the lack of it*)
+- 🖥 Basic website design course with HTML and CSS